Viral-02/Car-Prediction/README.md

 # Car-Prediction
-Seeling price prediction of cars and deployment using Flask and Heroku
+Selling price prediction of cars and deployment using Flask and Heroku